Last Updated on March 16, 2021 by Helga Dosa

 Ferrara is located in the Emilia-Romagna region of Italy, a few km away from the city of Bologna.

-The town developed on a ford over the Po river and became a center for art and culture, which attracted several artists and intellectuals, especially in the 15th and the 16th centuries.
-The famous House of Este in Ferrara had been decorated by well known artists like Andrea Mantegna, Jacopo Bellini and Piero della Francesca.
-Here, the concept of an ideal city became a reality, and can be especially seen in the neighborhoods developed in the 15th century by Biagio Rossetti.
+The town developed on a ford over the Po river and became a center for art and culture, which attracted several artists and intellectuals, especially in the 15th and 16th centuries.
+The famous House of Este in Ferrara had been decorated by well-known artists like Andrea Mantegna, Jacopo Bellini, and Piero della Francesca.
+Here, the concept of an ideal city became a reality and can be especially seen in the neighborhoods developed in the 15th century by Biagio Rossetti.

-Here are some of the best known monuments and landmarks of the city.
+Here are some of the best known monuments and landmarks of the city of Ferrara!

 The Castel Estense or the House of Este

 The House of Este is also known as the Castle of Saint Michele or the Castle Estense and is one of the most important buildings in Ferrara.
 It is a medieval structure with a moat and is located in the center of the town.
 The castle is a quadrangular compound formed by several buildings, protected on their four corners by towers.